UXVirtual/janusvr-ecommerce/README.md

 1. [Download Thelia](http://thelia.net/#download) as a zip file.
 2. Unzip the `setup` folder into the `/online` folder.
 3. Run `php setup/import.php -b ../bootstrap.php` from the `/online` folder to import fake data.

+## Editing Templates

+### Single Product

+`online/templates/frontOffice/janusvr/includes/single-product.html`

+This template is used to display each product on the home page for the "Offers" list and in "Category" pages.